mfroeling/QMRITools/README.md

 and started as a toolbox to analyze DWI data of muscle.
 Since then it has grown to include many other features such as cardiac analysis (tagging and T1 mapping), dixon reconstruction, EPG modeling and fitting, j-coupling simulations and more.
+It currently contains over 350 custom functions (over 20.000 lines of code) complete with documentation and demonstrations.

 The toolbox is developed for the [Wolfram language](https://www.wolfram.com/language/) and maintained using